d11wtq/http-kit-fake/README.md

   4. A Map, whose keys and values must match the same keys and values in the request.
 Values may be specified as Regexes.

-The responses in the Map may take one of the following forms:
+The responses may take one of the following forms:

   1. A function accepting the actual (unstubbed) #'org.httpkit.client/request fn, the request opts Map and a callback function as arguments.
 This must